 Gary will discuss the natural, plantation, and ornamental landscapes of Jefferson’s Bedford County retreat.
 The lecture is presented as part of Virginia Archaeology Month, organized each October by the Virginia Department of Historic Resources.
 This year’s theme is “Seeds of a Nation.”

 “The landscapes of Poplar Forest, and really all of Central Virginia, have changed significantly in the last 200 years,” Gary said.
 “Through our archaeological research at Poplar Forest we are able to understand, envision, and recreate these landscapes.
 From examining pollen grains and chemicals trapped in the soil, to studying historic plantation maps and documents, to excavating the remains of shrubs Jefferson planted, our interdisciplinary approach can tell us what the plantation, forests, and gardens actually looked like 200 years ago.”

-The lecture is co-sponsored by Poplar Forest and the John M. Turner Endowment in the Humanities at Lynchburg College.
+The lecture is co-sponsored by Poplar Forest and the John M. Turner Endowment in the Humanities at University of Lynchburg.